amethon/www/_reflections/journal.md

 Verne spent months preparing for the voyage, researching the deep sea and its inhabitants, and gathering the necessary equipment and supplies.
 When the day of the expedition arrived, he was excited but also a little nervous, as he knew that the journey would be both physically and mentally demanding.

-On returning from expedition in September 1873, he wrote a letter to "Le Naturaliste":
+After returning from the expedition in September 1873, Verne took some time to reflect on his experiences before deciding to write a letter to 'Le Naturaliste' on November 12th.

 <hr>
-<b>September 12, 1873</b>
+<b>November 12, 1873</b>

 <b>The Haunting Beauty of Abyssopelagia</b>